zebity/onvif-relay/README.md

 1. Setup symlink from /META-INF -> patched WSDL location: /home/ME/onvif-relay/onvif-api/onvif-cxf-api/src/main/resources/META-INF (note this could vary based on selecting CXF vs Metro build and slso your dev environment location
-2. [Optionally: Build & Deploy] wsimport tool that preserves upper case identifiers (wscomple project)
+2. [Optionally: Build & Deploy] wsimport tool that preserves upper case identifiers (wscomple project - mstro hack))
 3. Do maven clean
-4. Run get and patch script to download & patch required WSDLs
+4. Run get and patch script to download & patch required WSDLs (see NOTE 1)
-5. [Optionally: Generate XML Binding Customisation scripts]
+5. [Optionally - metro: Generate XML Binding Customisation scripts] (see NOTE 4 - this is required for CXF & metro without wsimport hack)
 6. Either:
+   - A. Run api-cxf-ap - build target package
+   -and/or
-   - A. Run wsimport using -b customsiation.xml from [4.]
+   - B.i.
+Run wsimport using -b customsiation.xml from [5.]
    - or
-   - B. Run custom wsimport script to to create Upper case Java Method names
+   - B.ii.
+Run custom wsimport script to to create Upper case Java Method names
 7. To build onvif-relay, onvif-device and onvif-client requires onvif-api to have successfully built "mvn install" target.

 ## NOTES